Lighthouse Design: History

 Two of the first products developed at Lighthouse were Diagram! and Exploder.

 Diagram! was a drawing tool, originally called BLT (for Box-and-Line Tool) in which objects (boxes) are connected together using "smart links" (lines) to construct diagrams such a flow charts.

 Exploder was a programming tool for storing Objective-C objects in a relational database.
 Lighthouse marketed Diagram! directly, and in 1991 spun off the Exploder into a new startup, Persistence Software.
 Persistence Software went public with an IPO on June 25, 1999.

 Lighthouse went on to develop and acquire more software products, and marketed an office suite for NeXTSTEP, which included ParaSheet (a traditional spreadsheet), Quantrix (a spreadsheet program based on Lotus Improv), Diagram!, TaskMaster (a project management program), WetPaint (an image editing/retouching program), LightPlan (an OMT-based computer data modeling tool, based on Diagram!), and Concurrence (a presentation program).

 In the early 1990s, Sun Microsystems entered a major partnership with NeXT to develop OpenStep, essentially a cross-platform version of the "upper layers" of the NeXTSTEP operating system.
-OpenStep would provide a NeXT-like system running on top of any suitably powerful underlying operating system, in Sun's case, Solaris.
+OpenStep would provide a NeXT-like system running on top of any suitably powerful underlying operating system—Solaris, in Sun's case.
 Sun planned a distributed computing environment, with users running OpenStep on the desktop, and the transaction processing occurring on servers in the back-office.
 The two would communicate with NeXT's Portable Distributed Objects technology, which was known as Distributed Objects Everywhere (DOE), later released as NEO.

 In mid-1996, Sun purchased Lighthouse for $22 million, turning them into their in-house OpenStep applications group.
 At the time, Scott McNealy had visions of turning Sun into a powerhouse that would compete head-to-head with Microsoft, and an office applications suite was a requirement for any such plan.
 Lighthouse's applications were not up to par with Microsoft Office as a whole, but certainly could have been developed into a direct competitor with additional development.